EddyVerbruggen/nativescript-barcodescanner/README.md

     showFlipCameraButton: true,   // default false
     preferFrontCamera: false,     // default false
     showTorchButton: true,        // default false
+    torchOn: false,               // launch with the flashlight on (default false)
+    resultDisplayDuration: 500,   // Android only, default 1500 (ms), set to 0 to disable echoing the scanned text
     orientation: orientation,     // Android only, default undefined (sensor-driven orientation), other options: portrait|landscape
     openSettingsIfPermissionWasPreviouslyDenied: true // On iOS you can send the user to the settings app if access was previously denied
   }).then((result) => {